mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 The Imperial outpost in this sector is administered from Tobia.
-A small amount of trade flows through Sindal subsector – traders heading for Aslan space may take a longer route instead of the well- trafficked path across the Borderlands or they can take the J2 route to Floria along the Sindalian main.
+A small amount of trade flows through Sindal subsector – traders heading for Aslan space may take a longer route instead of the well-trafficked path across the Borderlands or they can take the J2 route to Floria along the Sindalian main.
 Most ships avoid the subsector if they have any sense.
 Tlaiowaha subsector lies just over the border and when the Aslan move coreward again, they will gobble up the